 Balance SlideshowWhat is vertigo?
 What causes dizziness?
 Understand different balance disorders and symptoms such as vertigo, motion sickness, Labyrinthitis, nausea, and more.

 HeadacheHeadaches can be divided into two categories: primary headaches and secondary headaches.
 Migraine headaches, tension headaches, and cluster headaches are considered primary headaches.
 Secondary headaches are caused by disease.
 Headache symptoms vary with the headache type.
 Over-the-counter pain relievers provide short-term relief for most headaches.

 Migraine TriggersPainful headaches can ruin your productivity and quality of life.
 But what triggers headaches and migraines?
 Learn some surprising causes of headaches and migraines plus how to find relief.

 Headache Remedies Food Triggers

 Foods also can trigger headaches.
-Histamine releasing foods (for example, preserved foods, canned meats and beans, alcohol, and shellfish); tyramine-rich foods, for example, aged cheeses and meats, beer, and red wine; and foods high in salt also can trigger headaches.
+Histamine releasing foods (for example, preserved foods, canned meats and beans, alcohol, and shellfish) and tyramine-rich foods, for example, aged cheeses and meats, beer, red wine, and foods high in salt also can trigger headaches.